ElenaPapanikolas/Up-And-Running/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

 ## Description
 Welcome to Up-And-Running, my developer portfolio made using React and Chakra UI.
-This project has been my favorite one to date.
-I'm really enjoying using React and can't wait to add more to this portfolio.
+This is a single-page-application using the latest technologies.
+Up-And-Running features a bit about me, my resume, ways to contact me, and showcases some of my favorite projects.
 ## Table of Contents
 * [Installation](#installation)
 * [Usage](#usage)